noxonsu/AnySwapDashboard/README.md

 - Add liquidity to pools and earn

 # About Us
 We are developers who build no-code tools to deploy and manage blockchain apps (such as wallet and farming widget) and adopt lead open source apps (uniswap v2, pancake lottery, snapshot.org DAO tool).
-Trusted by hundreds webmasters.
+Trusted by hundreds of webmasters.

 # FAQ
 Q: is this fork of anyswap.exchange?